ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ## Custom Module Extension

-In this section we define a functor to extend another module.
+In this section, we define a functor to extend another module.
 This is the same idea as in the [Extending a Module with a Functor](#extending-a-module-with-a-functor), except we write the functor ourselves.

 Create a fresh directory with the following files: